siteleaf/learn.siteleaf.com/_users-and-settings/hosting.markdown

   - jekyll-paginate
 {% endhighlight %}

-There are also a few pieces that you _can_ override:
+There are also a few pieces that you _cannot_ override:

 {% highlight yaml %}
 lsi: false